Kimi ni Muchū: Promotion

-The music video for "Kimi ni Muchū" premiered on YouTube on December 9, 2021, the 23rd anniversary of her debut in Japan.
-The video uses part of the performance and behind-the-scenes clips from her online concert "Hikaru Utada Live Sessions from Air Studios" in London, England, which was made available on the release day of Bad Mode on January 19, 2022.
+The music video for "Kimi ni Muchū" premiered on YouTube on December 9, 2021, the 23rd anniversary of their debut in Japan.
+The video uses part of the performance and behind-the-scenes clips from their online concert "Hikaru Utada Live Sessions from Air Studios" in London, England, which was made available on the release day of Bad Mode on January 19, 2022.